 Golden Fried Eggplants

-The golden fried eggplants are one of the tastiest ways to cook eggplants: great as an appetizer or side dish, in some regions of Italy they are the main ingredient for an even richer and more hearty version of the traditional parmigiana.
-As in similar recipes – the golden fried artichokes, the golden fried anchovies – the golden fried eggplants are first floured and then dipped in beaten egg before being immersed in hot oil.
+The golden fried eggplants are one of the most appetizing ways to cook eggplants: great as an appetizer or side dish, in some regions of Italy they are the main ingredient for an even richer and more substantial version of the traditional parmigiana.
+As in other similar recipes – golden fried artichokes, golden fried anchovies – the golden fried eggplants are first floured and then dipped in beaten egg before being immersed in hot oil.
 This process ensures, at the end of frying, slightly crispy eggplants on the surface and very soft inside, extremely appetizing and appreciated by everyone.
-To get an excellent result, it is important to cut the eggplants into thin slices, but not too thin, and fry them in hot oil, so they do not absorb too much oil during cooking.
-Following these tips, you will get an irresistible dish that will win everyone over.
+To achieve an excellent result, it is important to cut the eggplants into thin slices, but not too thin, and fry them in hot oil, so they do not absorb too much oil during cooking.
+By following these tips, you will get an irresistible dish that will win everyone over.

 You might also be interested in: